 Commit and rollback

 ROLLBACK TRANSACTION in Azure Cosmos DB.

 Stored procedures and triggers are always executed on the primary replica of an Azure Cosmos container.
 This feature ensures that reads from stored procedures offer strong consistency.
 Queries using user-defined functions can be executed on the primary or any secondary replica.
 Stored procedures and triggers are intended to support transactional writes – meanwhile read-only logic is best implemented as application-side logic and queries using the Azure Cosmos DB SQL API SDKs, will help you saturate the database throughput.

-This section describes the two types of triggers:
+Azure Cosmos DB supports two types of triggers:

-Azure Cosmos DB provides triggers that can be invoked by performing an operation on an Azure Cosmos DB item.
+Azure Cosmos DB provides triggers that can be invoked by performing an operation on an Azure Cosmos item.
 For example, you can specify a pre-trigger when you are creating an item.
 In this case, the pre-trigger will run before the item is created.
 Pre-triggers cannot have any input parameters.
 If necessary, the request object can be used to update the document body from original request.
 When triggers are registered, users can specify the operations that it can run with.
 If a trigger was created with

 TriggerOperation.Create, this means using the trigger in a replace operation will not be permitted.
 For examples, see How to write triggers article.

-Similar to pre-triggers, post-triggers, are also associated with an operation on an Azure Cosmos DB item and they don’t require any input parameters.
+Similar to pre-triggers, post-triggers, are also associated with an operation on an Azure Cosmos item and they don't require any input parameters.
 They run after the operation has completed and have access to the response message that is sent to the client.
 For examples, see How to write triggers article.

 Learn how to write and use stored procedures, triggers, and user-defined functions in Azure Cosmos DB with the following articles: